-In O'Carolan College, we operate a prefect & student council system.
-Two prefects are elected in every class group, as representatives for the group.
+In O'Carolan College, we operate a Student Leader & Student Voice system.
+One leader is appointed in every class group, as representatives for the group.
 They are given special duties by their tutors in relaying information to and from students, acting as representatives for the class group and acting as ambassadors to the school.
-Each student who is a prefect is recognised at the end of the academic year at the awards ceremony for their work in the role.
+Each student who is a Student Leader is recognised at the end of the academic year at the awards ceremony for their work in the role.

-The student council is a representative body for the whole of the student body.
+The Student Voice is a representative body for the whole of the student body.
 They meet regularly and discuss issues related to the student body, and the student experience in O'Carolan College Nobber.
 Each member is recognised at the end of the academic year at the awards ceremony for their work in the role.